 The idea for the Stool dated back to Ole Schjøll’s time at the Royal Danish Academy – School of Architecture, where he designed and made a mock-up.
 Since then, the model has been part of the furniture collection at the Academy.
 But now, it has been further developed and put into production.

-The Stool combines traditional wickerwork, performed at Bruun Olsen Flet in Hillerød, with modern technology.
+The Stool combines traditional wickerwork, performed by Endelave Flet, with modern technology.
 The skeleton of the woven seat is made up of 16 laser-cut parts, which are combined into a threedimensional puzzle.
 The skeleton stabilizes the woven seat and results in a strong cushion-like seat that gives the Stool a long lifespan.
-The three-legged frame is produced at Hudevad on the island of Funen, and the Stool is assembled in the workshop on Kløvermarksvej.
+The three-legged frame is produced at Hudevad on the island of Funen, and the Stool is assembled in the A. Petersen-workshop.